 For all pipes 42 inches in diameter and larger, wrap filter fabric around all pipe joints.
-Use Type 3 Class B fabric.
 Extend fabric at least 12 inches beyond each side of the joint.
-Secure the filter fabric against the outside of the pipe by methods approved by the Engineer.
+Secure fabric against the outside of the pipe by methods approved by the Engineer.